mhsdeveloper/psc-full/install/install.md

 All projects are comprised of two parts: 1) a Wordpress "site" that is the home page and static pages of a project's website, and 2) the XML and file structures that hold the actual edition content.
 Each project in the Coop has a Wordpress site and a corresponding directory structure.
 The steps below are intended for your Coop's wev developer.

+### Run the command line script to add a projects

+The script in the install >> scripts folder, "add-project.php", will guide you through the setup of a new editorial project.
+Pay special attention to the choice of the edition abbreviation, which also determines the site's URL, when you configure Wordpress in the next step.

+	php /psc/www/html/install/scripts/add-projects.php

 ### Prepare the Wordpress portion

 Login to Wordpress as the main admin account.
 At the top left, under the "My Sites" menu, there is a section called "Network Admin".
 In that section, go to "Sites" to add new sub site of the Network.
-In the form shown, for the first field "Site Address (URL)"
+In the form shown, for the first field "Site Address (URL)", the url should be just the site abbreviation.

-Edit .env file for Laravel in html/mhs-api/.env

-## Quick Content Tutorial